aleshaleksey/fansys23/skills.md

 Any entity whose body fits a suit of armour can wear the armour.
 As such it will get the normal benefit to the hit threshold.

-When an entity dons or doffs an armour it is not proficient with, it twice as long to don and doff the armour as normal.
+- When an entity dons or doffs an armour it is not proficient with, it takes twice as long to don and doff the armour as normal.
-While an entity is wearing an armour it is not proficient with it takes a -5 penalty to all [DEX] and [STR] based rolls it makes.
+- While an entity is wearing an armour it is not proficient with it takes a -5 penalty to all [DEX] and [STR] based rolls it makes.

 Armour and its properties are further discussed in the "Weapons and Armour Section".